The first of many. So, so many.

 Anyway, you can see that this circuit is crazy small.
 He drew it on a 5 x 10 stripboard, and it could probably be even smaller.
 I actually wanted to mount the pot directly on the board for this one, so I downloaded “DIY layout creator” (which is a kind of ghetto piece of software, but actually relatively easy to use) and made one of those nice looking stripboard layouts that suited my purpose:

-The discerning reader (lol, just kidding, no one will ever read this) will notice that the pot is actually not in the same place in the schematic that it is in the schematic above.
+The discerning reader will notice (just kidding, no one’s paying that much attention) that the pot is actually not in the same place in the schematic that it is in the schematic above.
 The reason is that, I didn’t particularly care about having a volume knob (I usually have like 3 different volume knobs available to me; why would I want another, rather than one that does something else?), so I replaced the original pot with 33k and 68k resistors, so it was kind of permanently set at 33% volume.
 However, I also read that adding a resistor between the transistor and ground (where it connects to ground) would affect the amount of fuzz.
 Therefore, I added a 5k potentiometer, and lo and behold, it does affect it.

 Anyway, here are a few pics of that part.